Nokia's cautious forecast on profit margins disappoints investors

 Market leader Ericsson announced plans on Thursday to cut its costs to help it cope with weaker growth prospects in the overall market.

-Nokia sold its struggling handset business in April to Microsoft (MSFT.O) in a 5.6 billion-euro ($7 billion) deal that left it to concentrate on developing the networks business.
+Nokia sold its struggling handset business in April to Microsoft in a 5.6 billion-euro (4 billion pound) deal that left it to concentrate on developing the networks business.

 Looking to next year's performance, Suri said on Friday the company expects an increase in sales in the core business and an operating margin in line with the new long-term target.